AdaCore/langkit-query-language/user_manual/source/language_reference.rst

 1. That are in the same directory as the current file
 2. That are in the ``LKQL_PATH`` environment variable

+In case of multiple LKQL modules with the same name (two LKQL files named the same), an error is raised by the interpreter.

 .. note::

   There is no way to create hierarchies of modules for now, only flat modules